 The key, as always is love.

-Love your wolves, love your shadow, stop projecting out and blaming others, and truly own it.
+The key is to love both of your wolves.
+They come to guide you and teach you and show you where you need to heal your life.
+Learn to love your shadow wolf, stop projecting out and blaming others, and truly own it.
 Then and only then will you love yourself.
-It is easy to love your attributes; it is challenging to love your bad temper, your perceived failures and your jealousy, but nonetheless, love is transformative and it takes you to the Timber Wolf’s home!
+It is easy to love your good points but it is challenging to love your bad temper, your perceived failures and your jealousy, but nonetheless, love is transformative and it takes you to the Timber Wolf’s home!